 Because weight-lifting causes your muscles to pull on your bones, it actually helps build their strength.
 This is vital in increasing bone density and growth, and preventing osteoporosis down the road.

 Boost your mood.

-Any kind of exercise is proven to release endorphins – chemicals in your brain that when released increases happiness and feelings of euphoria.
-Not only is it a great way to reduce stress and improve your mental state, but realizing you can up the dumbbell weight as you get stronger will keep you motivated!
+Any kind of exercise is proven to release endorphins - chemicals in your brain that when released increases happiness and feelings of euphoria.
+Not only is weight lifting a great way to reduce stress and improve your mental state, but realizing you can up the dumbbell weight as you get stronger will keep you motivated!